 There's a plethora of organisms that inhabit Morro Bay.
-The intertidal animals here reside in every nook and cranny, however the organism that we focused on monitoring today is the Olympia oyster (Ostrea lurida).
-These magnificent creatures are bivalve mollusks (An organism with compressed body between two shells) that filter feed.
+The intertidal animals reside in every nook and cranny.
+The organism that we focused on monitoring today is the Olympia oyster (Ostrea lurida).
+These magnificent creatures are bivalve mollusks (an organism with compressed body between two shells) that filter feed.
 They are related to other organisms like clams and mussels.
 Olympia oysters are the only oyster native to the west coast of North America and play an important role in the ecosystem.
 Their population has been declining so it is essential to monitor populations to observe if they are recovering or not.

 The method that was used for collecting data on the oysters was the line intercept transect method.
 Through this method we measured out a length of shoreline then used a quarter meter quadrat made of PVC pipe to measure specific areas along the line.
 The data we collected included number of live oysters found and their lengths.
 The oysters live on hard surfaces like larger rocks and cobble.
 Whenever an oyster was found, we used a caliper to measure the longest part of the oyster.
 The collection of this data will hopefully help us better understand the factors affecting these oysters so one day efforts can be made to increase their populations.